SAIKIRANN226/AWS_DevOps_Notes/Terraform/Session-26.md

 will give output that is 23, similarly we have other functions also, and we have used length function like this "length(var.instance_names)" this will calculate the length in list automatically.

-### Locals in terraform
-Locals is just like variables but it has some extra capabilities, you can keep functions,expressions and conditions inside a local and use them anywhere in the script and the locals syntax is below.

-          locals {
-             name = "saikiran"
-             training = "devops"
-             instance_type = var.isProd ? "t3.small" : "t2.micro"
-          }

-Then how to call a local ---> "local.instance_type"

 ### Syntax of output in terraform
 	output "instance_info" {
 	     value = "aws_instance.web"
 	}
 ### Points to remember
-- You need to see the output.tf also in count folder |VS|, output is nothing but attributes reference, we can see this in terraform document, like for example you have created ec2 instance but we need to know few output like what is PublicIP or PrivateIP etc. Output block is used to print the output of the resources in the terminal.
+- You need to see the output.tf also in count folder |VS|, output is nothing but attributes reference, we can see this in terraform document, like for example you have created ec2 instance but we need to know few outputs like what is PublicIP or PrivateIP etc. Output block is used to print the output of the resources in the terminal.
 - Important point is that you must save all files of terraform then only run the terraform commands.
-- How to See Git directory size ? "du -sh .git" useful when it is slow while pushing to the github but still i dont get it need to know this later.
+- How to see Git directory size ? "du -sh .git" useful when it is slow while pushing to the github but still i dont get it need to know this later.